ojudith/my_blog/content/blog/2020-netlify/2020-how-to-use-netlify-form-in-gatsby.md

 title: HOW TO SETUP A CONTACT FORM IN GATSBYJS USING NETLIFY FORMS
 date: 2020-03-20
 read: 4 MIN READ
-description: 'using netlify forms in gatsby '
+description: 'using netlify forms in gatsby'
-tag: '#netlify #gatsby '
+tag: '#netlify #gatsby'
 ---

 Setting up a contact form in your website using netlify is pretty easy,  but there is a little variation when it comes to [Gatsbyjs](https://www.gatsbyjs.org/).